Developer Guide

 - Design allows behavior of

-to be extended without (or with minimal) changes to theMainWindow
+UIto be extended without (or with minimal) changes to theMainWindowandCommandResult.
+This makes it relatively easy to add manyUiCommands. -

 - Design allows behavior of